-The fifth generation (see Figure 5 above), your grandparents' parents (or your great grandparents) is where you'll likely have to start to do some research (also detailed later in this guide - along with a lot of great free resources).
+The fifth generation, your grandparents' parents (or your great grandparents) is where you'll likely have to start to do some research (also detailed later in this guide - along with a lot of great free resources).
 This will include eight people and you'll fill them in to slots 8 through 15 as appropriate.